graydon/monotone/mac/readme-mac.txt

 gettext so that translations work.
 Static libraries should be built for libintl.a and the Boost libraries, and they need to be built as universal binaries.
+Make also sure you've TeX installed, as we're bundling a PDF version of the monotone documentation later on.
+The easiest way to install TeX on Mac OS X is using the gwTeX i-Install package; further instructions for this can be found here: http://ii2.sourceforge.net/tex-index.html.
+After installation the all the needed binaries can be found in /usr/local/gwTeX/bin/i386-apple-darwin-current.

 At the time of writing Macports doesn't build these as universal binaries.